 Do some serious research

 Once you’re ready to pitch to some top-notch businesses, make sure you do your homework.
-When you land a big account, you’ll likely be working with them for a while.
+When you land your first big design client, you’ll likely be working with them for a while.

 Do some research to find out how they treat freelancers, what their usual going rate is, what other freelancers and employees think of the management, and what their design options look like.